gourmetjs/gourmet-ssr/docs/getting-started.md

 Gourmet SSR builds your user interface code and generates two sets of bundles - one for the server and the other for the browser.

-Because the server bundles are targeting Node 8 and the client bundles targeting browsers minimum of IE 11, the generated contents are differnt.
+Because the server bundles are targeting Node 8 and the client bundles are targeting browsers minimum of IE 11, the generated content of each is different.
 Let's take a look at the client bundle first.

 **.gourmet/local/client/main.js**
 ```js